jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

 * Mentors bring their own project, and they are expected to have a high interest in it
 * Mentors will be directly involved into student selection and interview processes so they will establish connection with successful students early
 * We do not require mentors to be experts in the code base, because we expect students to work with other community members.
-* We will conduct Weekly meetings between mentors and org admins to sync-up on progress and any issues.
+* Starting from Dec 2018 we conduct [weekly meetings](https://jenkins.io//projects/gsoc/#office-hours) between mentors and org admins to sync-up on progress and any issues:
 * As org admins we will be monitoring mentor/student interaction starting from the application phase.
 If something goes wrong, as org admins we will jump in and/or find additional mentors
 * There will be a private communication channel between org admins and mentors.